team-telnyx/telnyx-java/docs/FqdNsApi.md

 ## updateFqdn

-> FqdnResponse updateFqdn(id, updateFqdnRequest)
+> FQDNResponse updateFqdn(id, updateFqdnRequest)

-Update an Fqdn
+Update an FQDN

 Update the details of a specific FQDN.